 (PN 293) Amends Title 35 (Health and Safety) adding a new subchapter provides evictions for nonpayment of rent as a result of COVID-19 shall be delayed until 60 days after the expiration of the COVID-19 disaster emergency.
 Effective immediately.

-03-02-21 Introduced and referred to committee on Senate Urban Affairs and Housing
+03-02-21 Introduced and referred to committee on Senate Urban Affairs and Housing assessment, further providing for basis of appeals by taxing districts and outlining standards of redress in appeals.
+Effective in 60 days.

 Argall, David